Meligy45002/Simple-AI-trained-Model/README.md

 # Simple-AI-trained-Model
-A simple AI model , which I've trained him to predict the next numbers in a sequence of numbers
+A simple AI model , which I've trained him to predict the following numbers in a sequence of numbers